Judge the following statements as true or false. If you believe a... | Pearson+ Channels

 Play a video:

-Hi everyone today, we have a question telling us that compounds are made up of different atoms but are classified as peer substances.
+Hi everyone today, we have a question telling us that elements can be further broken down into simpler substance.
 Is this statement true or false?
-So appear substance cannot be broken down by physical means, and a compound cannot be broken down by physical means, which means it is a pure substance.
-So this statement is true.
+Explain?
+So let's remember some definitions here.
+Compounds Are made up of two or more atoms and can be broken down.
+Elements Are made of one type of adam and cannot be broken down so this statement is false.
 Thank you for watching.
 Bye.